Particle-based algorithm for stochastic optimal control

-Furthermore, one expects the forward process (\ref{eq:FB mean field}a) to reach an equilibrium distribution with mean $\bar m_{\rm eq}$ and covariance matrix $\bar C_{\rm eq}$ for $t>0$ sufficiently large.
-One may then fix these quantities in the reverse process (\ref{eq:FB mean field}b), which, in turn, is then integrated backwards in time till an equilibrium distribution is reached with mean $\tilde m_{\rm eq}$ and covariance matrix $\tilde C_{\rm eq}$.
-The optimal control is then provided by
+One expects the forward process (\ref{eq:determinstic McKean Vlasov}a) to reach an equilibrium distribution with mean $\bar m_{\rm eq}$ and covariance matrix $\bar C_{\rm eq}$ for $t>0$ sufficiently large.
+Furthermore, upon setting $\epsilon = 0$ in (\ref{eq:FB mean field}) and since we are in equilibrium, the time derivative ${\rm d}\bar X_t/{\rm d}t$ will either be zero or can be assumed to be relatively small.
+One may then fix these quantities in the reverse process (\ref{eq:determinstic McKean Vlasov}b)-(\ref{eq:determinstic McKean Vlasov}c), which, in turn, is integrated backward in time till an equilibrium distribution is reached with mean $\tilde m_{\rm eq}$ and covariance matrix $\tilde C_{\rm eq}$.
+The optimal control is provided by

 Such a methodology provides an approximation to the stationary solution of the HJB equation (\ref{eq:HJB infinity}).